Kunena/Documentations/pages/10.troubleshooting/08.improving-performance/docs.en.md

 #### Remove unused plugins

 The first thing you should do is review the plugins that you've installed and/or enabled on your website.
-This is particularly important for Joomla!
-1.5 sites because every loaded plug-in decreases the overall site performance and contributes to slowing down the system.
-The effect is smaller in Joomla!
-1.7, but if you have a lot of system, user or content plug-ins (or you have **JomSocial** or **Community Builder** on your site), all of those must still be loaded and initialised, which adds to memory requirements and can contribute to performance degradation.
+If you have a lot of system, user or content plug-ins (or you have **JomSocial** or **Community Builder** on your site), all of those must still be loaded and initialised, which adds to memory requirements and can contribute to performance degradation.

 Just be careful not to disable or uninstall plug-ins that are needed for other components.